 Did I go too far in places when writing The Ventifact Colossus?
 In hindsight, yes, a couple of times.
 I think I may have strayed across the line with “shanghaied” and “ritzy.”
 But beyond that I have no regrets for my word choices.

 All of this is not to say that language, and specific words therein, cannot be used to powerful effect.
 I find word-choice a highly useful tool for characterization in particular.
 One of my characters is a hyper-intelligent, book-learned wizard, and so uses words like “hypothesize” and “elucidate” that none of the other characters would ever consider.
 (And in one scene, one of the less-educated protagonists specifically fails to understand some of the words used by said wizard.)
-Fantasy characters, like the people of 21st-century Earth, use words and language quite differently from each other.
+Fantasy characters, like the people of 21st-century Earth, use words and language quite differently from one another.

 Now, clearly there are well-established conventions for style and word choice in the fantasy genre.
 There is a certain formality lent to fantasy works by the stately, old-style language that most fantasy authors use.
 And that slang- and modern-idiom-free prose has a side-effect (or maybe it’s the primary intended effect?) of making all the characters sound serious.
 Even the irreverent, wise-cracking ones.
 Is that a good thing?
 A necessary thing?

 In my work-in-progress, The Crosser’s Maze, the most irreverent character, Dranko, says the following after hearing a litany of horrifying dangers he and his friends might encounter while traversing a jungle: